nicolecox19/independant-survey/README.md

-Voter Info jQuery Lesson
+Survey Project
-This project was for using jQuery to show certain parts of a website depending on a users age using if/else operators
+This project was for using jQuery to show certain parts of a website depending on a users vacation prefrences using if/else operators

 Getting Started
 The whole thing should be good to go if you clone it.